clef-men/article_tmc/popl25-author-response.md

 In a "secondary comments" section, we discuss your other salient remarks and questions, namely:

--  We provide further scholarship evidence on the fact that this is the first use of Simuliris to prove a program transformation / compiler pass.
+-  We provide further scholarly evidence of the fact that this is the first use of Simuliris to prove a program transformation / compiler pass.
 (Namely, we quote a recent public discussion with Michael Sammler and Robbert Krebbers claiming that no existing